ixanza/Equanimity/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

+**Virus detected**:

+Equanimity ships with version 2.3 of Mod Organizer 2 that has a false positive for the file usvsproxy.exe.
+Current solution is to allow this threat and re-run the installation.
+This is not a real virus and comes from the new release of Mod Organizer 2.

 ### Post-Installation

 #### Copy Game Folder Files

 Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.

-Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.
+Copy the all of the files from the `Installation folder/Game Folder Files` directory into your game folder.

 #### Getting an ENB